 Whether you’re a fan of Starbucks or not, you can’t deny that this company has done an amazing job at building a brand and expanding sustainably across the world.
 It’s incredibly interesting to look at their growth trajectory and realize that Starbucks didn’t hit their “exponential growth” stride until their 25th year or so in business.
 I love the insights and wisdom shared about building a business “one cup at a time” in this book, too.

 Who It’s For and When To Read It: Anyone who wants to scale their business, but may not quite see the path to it yet.

-I'm a huge fan of Erika Lyremark and her sassy no-nonsense style of coaching and communication, and her book is a condensed version of her years of business wisdom.
+I’m a huge fan of Erika Lyremark and her sassy no-nonsense style of coaching and communication, and her book is a condensed version of her years of business wisdom.
 Although you might be thrown off by the title of the book, Erika shares how different experiences as a stripper led her to increase her income, reduce her stress levels, and do business her way.
-This book is full of exercises, thought provoking questions, and the actionable items that can change how you operate your business, for the better!
+This book is full of exercises, thought-provoking questions, and actionable items that can change how you operate your business, for the better!

 Who It’s For and When To Read It: Any woman who feels like they could use an extra dose of confidence, focus, and increased profits.

 Finally, no list of books for entrepreneurs would be complete if we didn’t look at the whole person.
 These book recommendations are a little more personal, and will help you round out your life… so you’re not “all business, all the time”.
 Enjoy!